A former CIA officer convicted on June 8 of espionage could face life in prison when he is sentenced on Sept. 21.

 “It is a sad day when an American citizen is convicted of spying on behalf of a foreign power,” said John C. Demers, assistant attorney general for National Security.
 “This act of espionage was no isolated incident.
 The People’s Republic of China has made a sophisticated and concerted effort to steal our nation’s secrets.
 Today’s conviction demonstrates that we remain vigilant against this threat and hold accountable all those who put the United States at risk through espionage.”

-Long before his arrest, Mallory had held a top secret security clearance due to his work history within the U.S. government.
+Long before his arrest, Mallory had held a top-secret security clearance due to his work history within the U.S. government.
 That clearance ended when he left his government job in 2012.

 A resident of Virginia who spoke fluent Mandarin Chinese, Mallory first hit the FBI’s radar in April 2017 while being searched by U.S. Customs and Border Protection officials at Chicago O’Hare Airport upon returning from a trip to China.
-On a Customs Declaration Form, Mallory declared he didn’t have more than $10,000 in U.S. or foreign currency.
+On a Customs Declaration Form, Mallory declared he didn’t have more than $10,000 in the U.S. or foreign currency.
 However, a search of his luggage revealed he had $16,500 in cash.

 Mallory went on to admit in later interviews that Yang had given him a communication device so they could securely communicate with each other.